What Is A Fractional Operations Manager?

 • Overseeing finances at an operational level

 In larger or more mature businesses, the operations manager title typically changes to that of the fractional COO.
 The balance between execution and strategy tends to shift too.
-With a team to deliver the work, a fractional COO is free to focus on:
+With a team to deliver the work, the individual is free to focus on:

 • Defining and refining business strategy